raspberrypilearning/pick-your-favourite/en/step_6.md

 --- task ---

-Now you need to set your `IntersectionObserve` to observe the page.
-Add the call below your new constant.
+Now you need to set your `IntersectionObserver` to observe the page.

+Add the call.

 --- code ---
 ---